kyree-nero/simple-local-kagent/README.md

     1. click create a new agent
     1. set agent name (x)
     1. set some description (x)
-    1. change model to 11ama3
+    1. change model to tinyllama
     1. ...wait for the agent to start...

 ![your kagent started](images/kagent-started.png "your k agent started")